 Charles Munch (1891-1968)

-A violinist, made a fortunate marriage made him devoted exclusively to conducting.
+A violinist, made a fortunate marriage which allowed him to devote exclusively to conducting.
 Believing in spontaneity he could give extraordinary concerts and rather messy ones.

 One of his first recording was Saint-Saëns’ Symphony n° 3 in New York (1949) – he will do it again in Boston but this one is often considered as the best ever.
 His last recording sessions were made with the Orchestre de Paris which he had just founded.
 His two last movements of the Fantastique are just the best.